NethServer/nethsecurity-docs/network.rst

 Inside the network interface window, choose the wan zone then, select the ``PPPoE`` protocol.
 Then fill all required fields like ``Username`` and ``Password``.

+PPPoE with DHCPv6-PD
+^^^^^^^^^^^^^^^^^^^^

+DHCPv6 Prefix Delegation (DHCPv6-DP) automates the assignment of IPv6 prefixes from your internet service provider (ISP).
+It eliminates the need for manual configuration or Network Address Translation (NAT), simplifying IPv6 deployment.

+First, make sure your ISP supports DHCPv6-PD, than follow these steps:

+- Configure WAN Interface: set the WAN interface mode to PPPoE and enable the ``Enable IPv6`` option
+- Configure LAN interface: enable the "Enable IPv6" option and leave the IPv6 address field blank

+By enabling IPv6 for both WAN and LAN interfaces without specifying an address for the LAN, your router will automatically request and receive an IPv6 prefix (usually a /64) from your ISP through DHCPv6-PD.
+This prefix will then be used to assign individual IPv6 addresses to devices on your network.